 The Classic Via Ferrata roughly follows the old miner’s incline.
-We use our lanyards to clip to the steel cable that runs from bottom to top.
 Iron ‘staples’ and sections of ladders have been installed to make progress easier.
 This route starts with a relatively easy section which gives you a taste of what it’s all about.

 The Extreme route shares the same start as the Classic route, but then it crosses the Burma Bridge (wire bridge).
 It then takes a tenuous line up the rocky ridge on the other side, with a section of cargo net to finish.

-Honister Classic Via Feratta takes approximately 2 – 2.5 hours.
+Honister Classic Via Feratta and Climb in the Mine both take approximately 2 – 2.5 hours.
 Honister Extreme Via Ferrata takes approximately 3-3.5 hours.
 Up to ten people can participate.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.